Watts-Lab/Crowdsourcr/doc/_sources/usage/xmlformat.rst.txt

 For instructional examples, load and view (in labeled order) the files located in the examples folder.

+You can hand-draft XML files or create them programmatically.
+The ``__surveyCreation`` folder inside the ``examples`` folder has an example of how to create a survey XML file programmatically.
+However, it is sometimes easier to hand-craft at least parts of a survey in order interactively test the functionality.
+For example, the survey ``iterator_example.xml`` is a hand-crafted survey which was later incorporated into a Python script that creates the full survey.

-The main structure of the XML file is as follows:
+The main structure of a survey XML file is as follows:
 ::

  <xml>